zenithexpo/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hello, I'm Diksha Verma, Computer Science Undergraduate (BTech) and an aspiring software developer.
+I really enjoy programming and learning new skills.
+Improving my competitve programming which helps me improving my problem solving ability.
+I spend much of the free time working on coding projects.
+I have experience working for a startups on machine learning projects.
+I'am interested in gaining experience in developer roles of any kind.